 If you have studied any oil extraction process to receive the “essential” oil from a plant you will quickly understand why purity and quality is of the utmost importance even pertaining to oils for lavender or frankincense.
 You are utilizing the most effective and strongest part of the plant at levels that are highly concentrated.
 If you are using a product for medicinal purposes, the big question you will need to ask yourself is “if I am looking to use this product for its holistic medicinal benefits, what is the purest and most effective option for me?”

 As with any product I would recommend that you be absolutely sure it is sourced from an organic farm.
+As of this article, the USDA has not recognized CBD Hemp as being able to receive USDA Organic Certification, except for industrial hemp, which as you previously learned is not the same plant with the same important constituents.
 Pesticides should be a huge concern for you if using cannabis for treatment.
 You are using a concentrated extraction of a plant that could house toxic chemicals.

 You will want to look for 3rd party resources and chemical analysis tests from the company or chemical analysis.

 There are many scientific studies that have been done.
 We still need more, but what is the most important study platform?
 Seeing a child’s seizures decrease in frequency or debilitating pain stop in its tracks within minutes of receiving a medicinal dose, or a child stricken with autism increase verbalization after CBD therapy and that child can sleep better, and those dying of cancer who have recovered and are still with us today after a therapeutic regimen.
 Those are the ones that really matter.
 Life changing results without adding debilitating pharmaceutical side effects.
 It is a matter of quality of life.
 Does it have to happen to you or someone you love to understand or become legal?